Wisconsin Voter FAQs

 When a ballot is returned missing signatures or the witness address, the clerk will try to find the missing information from outside sources or contact the voter.

 Return your ballot as soon as possible to give your municipal clerk enough time to correct errors.
-Oct.
-27 is the practical deadline for voters to mail their mail absentee ballots to their municipal clerk’s office.
-After this date, use the other options for returning the ballot.
+The Wisconsin Elections Commission calls Oct.
+27 the practical deadline for voters to mail their mail absentee ballots to their municipal clerk’s office.
+After this date, the WEC recommends other options for returning the ballot.

 What happens to late ballots?